DilanCF/CMSC412_notes/lecture/Lecture17.md

  *Video on 2nd chance algo*

- Basically, when a page gets refrenced, you set the bit.
-WHen it comes time for page replacement,if a page is set to be replaced BUT it has the refrence bit, it gets a "2nd chance" and does not get replaced
+ Basically, when a page gets referenced, you set the bit.
+WHen it comes time for page replacement,if a page is set to be replaced BUT it has the reference bit, it gets a "2nd chance" and does not get replaced

 ![Alt text](img/Lecture16/image-41.png)

-Modifyed bit: When a bit is modified instead of being refrenced
+Modified bit: When a bit is modified instead of being referenced

 Obj: Come up with the ways to implement reasonable things using the knowledge we have currently
 * Clock scheme